lcy0604/CTRNet/README.md

 This repository is the implementation of "Don't Forget Me: Accurate Background Recovery for Text Removal via Modeling Local-Global Context". [paper](https://arxiv.org/abs/2207.10273) [supple](https://drive.google.com/file/d/1PwiqIzv4jPYOmZLIoEoZSJpc1VqQcPWE/view?usp=sharing)

 The inference codes are available.
-You can download one of our retrained model weights [Here](https://drive.google.com/file/d/1wcMYsoM7eLMX9aU8QvTH--b52C5Y4JaW/view?usp=sharing) （It can attain 35.14 in PSNR).
+You can download one of our retrained model weights [Here](https://drive.google.com/file/d/1wcMYsoM7eLMX9aU8QvTH--b52C5Y4JaW/view?usp=sharing) （It can attain 35.14 in PSNR with skimage.metrics.peak_sihnal_noise_ratio).

 For any questions, please email to me.
 Thank you for your interest.